 But something extraordinary is happening right now.

 For the first time in history, intelligence itself has become something you can purchase on demand.
 And the price is collapsing.
-Every year, the cost per unit of useful reasoning from AI systems drops dramatically.
+Research from Epoch AI and Stanford’s AI Index shows that the cost of running a given level of model capability has been falling by roughly an order of magnitude every year or two.
 Models become faster, cheaper, and more capable.
 Tasks that once required highly paid specialists can increasingly be done with a prompt and a bit of patience.

 We are moving toward a world where intelligence is no longer a scarce resource.
 We are moving toward a world where intelligence becomes infrastructure - similar to electricity, compute, or the internet.

 You do not need to own a power station to use electricity.
 You plug into the grid.
 You do not need a data centre to run software.
-You rent compute.
+You rent compute from providers like AWS or Cloudflare.
 And now you do not need to personally hold every piece of expertise in your head to build something ambitious.
-You can access intelligence when you need it.
+You can access intelligence when you need it, through APIs from labs like Anthropic, OpenAI, Google DeepMind, or open-weight models hosted on Hugging Face.

 This changes something fundamental.